 This includes the three planets that orbit within the HZ of TRAPPIST-1 (39.46 light-years away) and Proxima b, the closest exoplanet to Earth (4.24 light-years away).
-Unfortunately, numerous studies have been conducted in recent years that have indicated that these planets would have a hard time maintaining a viable atmosphere over time.
+Unfortunately, numerous studies have been conducted in recent years that have indicated that these planets would have difficulty maintaining a viable atmosphere over time.

-Whether or not these planets could be habitable therefore depends on a number of factors, such as the presence of a dense atmosphere, the presence of a magnetosphere, and the proper chemical abundances.
-In lieu of being able to see planets directly and ascertain these ingredients for life (aka. biosignatures) exist, scientists rely on climate models to aid in the search for “potentially habitable” exoplanets.
+Whether or not these planets could be habitable depends on many factors, such as the presence of a dense atmosphere, a magnetosphere, and the proper chemical abundances.
+In lieu of seeing planets directly and ascertaining these ingredients for life (aka. biosignatures) exist, scientists rely on climate models to aid in the search for “potentially habitable” exoplanets.

-According to Karl Stapelfeldt, NASA’s chief exoplanetary scientist who’s based at the Jet Propulsion Laboratory, the ability to model the climates on other planets is absolutely essential. to the future of space exploration “The models make specific, testable predictions of what we should see,” he said.
+According to Karl Stapelfeldt, NASA’s chief exoplanetary scientist based at the Jet Propulsion Laboratory, the ability to model the climates on other planets is absolutely essential to the future of space exploration.
+“The models make specific, testable predictions of what we should see,” he said.
 “These are very important for designing our future telescopes and observing strategies.”

 To recap, Proxima b is roughly the same size as Earth and at least 1.3 times as massive.
 It orbits its star (Proxima Centauri) once every 11.2 Earth days and at a distance of 0.05 AU (5% the distance between the Earth and the Sun).
-At this distance, the planet is likely to be gravitationally locked to its star, with one side constantly exposed to the star’s intense radiation while the other is subjected to constant darkness and freezing temperatures.
+At this distance, the planet is likely to be gravitationally locked to its star, with one side constantly exposed to the star’s intense radiation.
+At the same time, the other is subjected to constant darkness and freezing temperatures.

-However, Del Genio’s team recently simulated possible climates on Proxima b yet again to test see how many would result in a warm and wet environment capable of supporting life.
-Interestingly enough, these simulations showed that planets like Proxima b could actually be habitable in spite of being tidally-locked and all the radiation one side is exposed to.
+However, Del Genio’s team recently simulated possible climates on Proxima b yet again to see how many would result in a warm and wet environment capable of supporting life.
+Interestingly enough, these simulations showed that planets like Proxima b could be habitable despite being tidally locked with one side exposed to heavy amounts of radiation.

 To conduct these simulations, Del Genio’s team used the Discover supercomputer to run a planetary simulator that they developed themselves – called ROCKE-3D.
-This simulator is based on a version of the Earth climate model that was first developed in the 1970s that they upgraded so that it could simulate climates on other planets, based in part on the kinds of orbits they might have and their atmospheric compositions.
+This simulator is based on a version of the Earth climate model that was first developed in the 1970s that they upgraded to simulate climates on other planets, based in part on the kinds of orbits they might have and their atmospheric compositions.

-What they found was that Proxima b’s hypothetical cloud layer would act as a shield, deflecting the sun’s radiation from the surface and lowering the temperature on Proxima b’s sun-facing side.
-This is consistent with research conducted by scientists Sellers Exoplanet Environments Collaboration (SEEC) at NASA Goddard that showed how Proxima b could form clouds so massive that they would cover the entire sky.
+They found that Proxima b’s hypothetical cloud layer would act as a shield, deflecting the Sun’s radiation from the surface and lowering the temperature on Proxima b’s sun-facing side.
+This is consistent with research conducted by scientists with the Sellers Exoplanet Environments Collaboration (SEEC) at NASA Goddard that showed how Proxima b could form clouds so massive that they would cover the entire sky.

 As Ravi Kopparapu, a NASA Goddard planetary scientist who also models the potential climates of exoplanets, explained it: